Springfield Adult Learning Center (SALC)

 - Certificate Training: Microsoft Office Suite Specialist Certificate, Manager’s ServSafe Certificate, Food Handler ServSafe, OSHA10, CPR, and National Career Readiness Certificate

-For more information or to apply for the Hampden Prep class, please complete and submit the Hampden Prep Inquiry form.
+To apply for the Hampden Prep class, please complete and submit the Hampden Prep Inquiry form.
 One of our staff members will contact you.

 Transition to College (T2C)